bcumming/kb-poc/docs/rationale/index.md

 The user experience for engineers using Confluence is very poor.

-* we beleive that this is self-evident;
+* we believe that this is self-evident;
 * we are happy to expand on this if needed.

 !!! note